klux21/limitless_times/README.txt

 The license is much more permissive if it comes to commercial usage than something like the GPL.
 But despite of that it's for sure a good idea to use the software legally only and to care about the conditions of the license.
-Please be aware that this code is despite of its very permissive license not even partially public domain software!
+Please be aware that this code is despite of its very permissive license not at all public domain software!
+Except the time zones from TZ database which remain public domain as in the sources from https://www.iana.org/time-zones .
-But now it's about time for some limitless times, don't you agree?
+But now it's time for some limitless times, don't you agree?

 Kind regards,